enrichlayer/enrichlayer-api-py/README.md

 ### Enrich a Person Profile

-Given a *LinkedIn Member Profile URL*, you can get the entire profile back in structured data with Enrich Layer's [Person Profile API Endpoint](https://enrichlayer.com/docs#people-api-person-profile-endpoint).
+Given a *Professional Profile URL*, you can get the entire profile back in structured data with Enrich Layer's [Person Profile API Endpoint](https://enrichlayer.com/docs#people-api-person-profile-endpoint).

 ```python
 from enrichlayer_client.asyncio import EnrichLayer, do_bulk